 Some programs(like HMO’s and EPO’s) like to limit your options, sometimes dramatically, so that you can only see doctors that they have a relationship with.

 These doctors can vary in quality(just like all doctors), but it does mean that if you might have very limited options, and that if you hear about a particular doctor that is especially knowledgeable about your unusual or not-yet-diagnosed condition, the chances are high that they are not in-network, and so your insurance would not cover you seeing that doctor at all.

-In some programs(EPO’s), they also insist that your primary care doctor refer you to every specialist you see.
-This translates into needing to have your primary care doctor write a note about any specialist you go to- and if you do not have your referral with you when you get to the appointment, your insurance won’t cover the visit.
+In some programs(HMOs and POSs), they also insist that your primary care doctor refer you to every specialist you see.
+This translates into needing to have your primary care doctor write a note about any specialist you go to-and if you do not have your referral with you when you get to the appointment, your insurance won’t cover the visit.

-Medicare does not require referrals, though you can be tricked into joining an HMO or other referral-requiring programs if you participate in a Medicare Advantage program(aka Medicare part C).
+Medicare does not require referrals(it functions as a PPO), though you can be tricked into joining an HMO or other referral-requiring programs if you participate in a Medicare Advantage program(aka Medicare part C).

 If you have found doctors you like and they all participate in the HMO you are considering, it may be worth doing, but it will leave you with fewer options if you need to change doctors.